e97m/data-structures-and-algorithms/class05-linked-list/README-linked-list.md

 This application creates a linked list, which is a list of nodes, each node has a value and a pointer to the next node if exists.
 The benefit of this over ordinary list is the freedom in creation location inside the memory.

-This linked list has three methods:
+Singly linked list has three methods:

  - `insert`: to add a node to the head of the linked list.
 The time complexity of it is O(1)